 The Plug III differs from its predecessor, The Plug II, by achieving USB’s 5V/500mA current at lower speeds.
-The Plug III hits 5V at speeds 2km/h lower than the previous model (power amplified) and 7-10km/h slower than models before that!
+The Plug III hits 5V at speeds 2km/h lower than the previous model and 7-10km/h slower than models before that.
 This product is like a fine wine; only getting better with time.

 The power amplifier (PAT II) comes as standard with The Plug III.
-For cycle tourers with heavy loads (like us!), having the PAT II means we can charge devices at very low speeds.
+For cycle tourers with heavy loads (like me!), having the PAT II means I can charge devices at low speeds.

 Using The Plug III

 Installing The Plug 3 is a rather easy task, although for best results it could be worth hiring a professional.
 You will firstly need to remove your current star nut, replacing it with the special one supplied.
 The PAT II will already be installed to The Plug from the factory, so once the cable is dropped down the steerer tube, it is simply a case of adding the spades to the end of the cable.
-We didn’t need to cut down the cables at all, as they come rather short.
+I didn’t need to cut down the cables at all.
 Once the spades are connected to the hub, give the wheel a spin to see if the green light goes on.
 Zip-tie the cable to your fork to finish the job.

 There is a green LED light at the top of The Plug which switches on when there is enough power to charge USB devices.
 If the LED flashes, the device you have plugged in is consuming too much power, and hence, the required 5v for charging is not running constant.
 In this situation, The Plug switches itself off and tries again.

-In order to hit the current required to power our USB devices (5V/500mA) we need to be travelling between 11-12km/h on our Schmidt SON28 dynamo 26″ wheel.
-For some devices, we need to travel a few km/h faster to make up for their higher power consumption.
-If we dip below 12km/h to say, 10-11km/h, we have about 30 seconds before the charge dries up.
+In order to hit the current required to power my USB devices (5V/500mA) I need to be travelling between 11-12km/h on my Schmidt SON28 dynamo 26″ wheel.
+For some devices, I need to travel a few km/h faster to make up for their higher power consumption.
+If I dip down to say, 10-11km/h, I have about 30 seconds before the charge dries up.

 The Plug does NOT come with a cache battery.
 This means that you can ONLY charge electronics when you are travelling consistently over 12km/h.
-Some users have reported that their devices are not happy with the power on/off, so when we’re travelling at less consistent speeds, we charge directly into an external battery, and from there, charge our devices at a time convenient.
+Some users have reported that their devices are not happy with the power on/off, so when travelling at less consistent speeds, I recommend charging directly into an external battery, and from there, charging your devices at a time convenient.

 Using The Plug without the PAT

 The power amplifier cable (PAT) is able to be completely disconnected from The Plug III.
-Its removal changes the charging range, making the charge kicks in at about 17km/h and lifting the maximum charging speed to over 50km/h.
-As we rarely average over 40km/h, we have no intention to remove our power amplifier, but can see the merit in perhaps doing so on a road bike.
+Its removal changes the charging range, making the charge kick in at about 17km/h and lifting the maximum charging speed to over 50km/h.
+As I rarely average over 40km/h, I have no intention to remove my power amplifier, but can see the merit in perhaps doing so on a road bike.

 At speeds over 40km/h, The Plug will switch itself off to avoid damage to your plugged-in device.
-This speed relevant threshold will vary depending on your device and its current charging state.
+This speed-relevant threshold will vary depending on your device and it’s current charging state.
 The protection mechanism is heat sensitive so it can take a moment before The Plug restarts.
-I actually haven’t noticed The Plug ever switch off at high speeds, but then again, I rarely look at our phone or GPS when descending.
+I actually haven’t noticed The Plug ever switching off at high speeds, but then again, I rarely look at my phone or GPS when descending.

 In appearance, it seems that The Plug is not waterproof, however the electronics inside are protected with a waterproof sealing liquid.
 This keeps moisture and corrosive water out of the electronics as well as protecting the circuitry against unwanted vibrations.
 The Plug III comes with a neat silicon plug to protect the USB interface when nothing is plugged in.
 Tout Terrain warn users against cleaning their bike with a high pressure hose for obvious reasons.

-After spending a decent amount of time in monsoonal rain, our USB interface is a bit rusty, however it doesn’t seem to affect the function of the product.
+After spending a decent amount of time in monsoonal rain, my USB interface is a bit rusty, however that doesn’t seem to affect the function of the product.

-We have a whole bunch of USB rechargable gadgets, including an Apple iPhone 5C Smartphone, a Garmin Edge 800 GPS, a Pedal Power 6700mAh External Battery, a Sony TX10 Digital Camera and an Airstash Pocket Server.
+I have a whole bunch of USB rechargable gadgets, including an Apple iPhone 5S Smartphone, a Garmin Edge 800 GPS, a Pedal Power 6700mAh External Battery, a Sony TX10 Digital Camera and an Airstash Pocket Server.